-Malala became famous for her work in promoting and supporting girls fighting for the right to an education.
+Malala became famous for her work in promoting and supporting girls in getting fighting for the right to get an education.
 People all over the world noticed the big impact that one little girl could make (she wasn't so little anymore, but she was still pretty young).
+In 2014, when Malala was 17, she was awarded the Nobel Peace Prize she was the youngest person ever to receive this award.

+Malala didn't stop there.
+She continues to fight for children's rights and girls' rights.
 She founded the Malala Fund, an organization that advocates for girls' education worldwide.
 Malala traveled around the world listening to girls' struggles and advising them on how to stand up for their rights-she called this the Girl Power Trip.
 She even opened a school for girls in Lebanon.
+In 2016, she launched a campaign to encourage people around the world to support education for girls.
+It's called #YesAllGirls.